reiver/telnets/README.md

 If this is not done, it will corrupt the TELNET and TELNETS data stream!

-But that's just one example.
-This would also be a control sequence: `255 251 24`.
+But that is just one example.
+The following is also a control sequence: `255 251 24`.
 (This happens to mean `IAC WILL TERMINAL-TYPE`.)

-If this happens to be in the data, then it must be escaped, or it will corrupt the TELNET and TELNETS data stream.
+If this happens to be in the data, then it must be "escaped" properly, or it will corrupt the TELNET and TELNETS data stream.